Wall Street drops back to lowest since 2020 as fear returns

-NEW YORK (AP) — Stocks are back to tumbling on Wall Street Thursday as rising bond yields and worries about a possible recession put the squeeze back on markets.
+NEW YORK (AP) — Stocks are back to falling on Wall Street Thursday as worries about a possible recession and rising bond yields put the squeeze back on markets.

-The S&P 500 was 2.1% lower in midday trading and back to its lowest level since late 2020.
-The washout has the index on track to more than erase its big rally from a day before.
-That’s when forceful moves by the Bank of England to get suddenly spiking U.K. yields under control triggered a global burst of relief among investors.
+The S&P 500 was 2.1% lower in midday trading and dropped to its lowest level since late 2020 earlier in the morning.
+The washout has the index on track to erase its big rally from a day before.
+That’s when forceful moves by the Bank of England to get suddenly spiking U.K. yields under control led to a global burst of relief among investors.

-That renewed calm seems to have lasted just a day, though.
-For markets to really turn higher, after the U.S. stock market has lost more than 20% of its value this year, analysts say investors will need to see a break from the high inflation that’s sweeping the world.
+That renewed calm seems to have lasted just a day.
+For markets to really turn higher, after U.S. stocks have lost more than 20% of their value this year, analysts say investors will need to see a break from the high inflation that’s swept the world.

 A stronger-than-expected report on the U.S. jobs market bolstered expectations for the Fed to keep raising rates and hold them at high levels for a while, potentially through 2023.

 Fewer workers filed for unemployment benefits last week than economists expected.
 That's good news for workers in general and an indication layoffs aren't widespread despite worries about the economy.
-But it also keeps upward pressure on inflation, which gives the Fed more ammunition to raise rates.
+But it also keeps upward pressure on inflation, which gives the Fed more reason to keep rates high.

+“The economy doesn’t look to be softening if you look at employment data,” said Brad McMillan, chief investment officer for Commonwealth Financial Network.
+That undercuts any investor hopes a weakening economy could convince the Fed to take it easier on interest rates.

-It’s already zoomed its benchmark overnight interest rate to a range of 3% to 3.25%, up from basically zero as recently as March.
-That’s its highest level in more than 14 years, and the wide expectations is for it to rise by at least another full percentage point by early 2023.
+The Fed's benchmark overnight interest rate has already zoomed to a range of 3% to 3.25%, up from basically zero as recently as March.
+That’s its highest level since 2008, and the wide expectations is for the Fed to hike it by at least another full percentage point by early 2023.

+Rate increases have a notoriously long lag time before they hit the broad economy.
+But they're already causing big pain for the housing industry, where the average rate on a 30-year fixed mortgage has more than doubled over the last 12 months to 6.70%.

-Higher interest rates not only slow the economy and invite the possibility of a recession, they also push down on prices for stocks and all kinds of other investments.
+Higher interest rates not only invite the possibility of a recession, they also push down on prices for stocks and other investments regardless of what the economy's doing.
 Investments seen as the most expensive or the riskiest tend to take the hardest hits.

 Economic reports elsewhere around the world also firmed expectations for higher rates coming in the future.
 In Germany, for example, a reading on inflation came in hotter than expected.